What are allergies and how do they affect cats?

 How is flea allergy dermatitis diagnosed?

 Clinical signs often give the first indication that your cat may suffer from FAD.
 Cats are such fastidious groomers that it is frequently impossible to find any evidence of fleas or flea dirt on the coat, especially if only one or two fleas are causing the problem.
-Intradermal allergy tests (skin tests) or specialized blood tests (IgE tests) can confirm flea allergy in your cat.
+Intradermal allergy tests (skin tests similar to those performed in humans) or specialized blood tests (IgE tests) can confirm flea allergy in your cat.

 What is the treatment for flea allergy dermatitis?

 Since the flea saliva causes the reaction, the most important treatment for flea allergy is to prevent fleabites.
+Most flea infestations occur in the warmer weather, but can occur year round.
 Strict flea control is the foundation of successful treatment.
-There are many highly efficacious flea control products, both for treating the cat and for controlling fleas in the environment (for more details, see our handout "Flea Control").
+There are many highly effective flea control products, both for treating the cat and for controlling fleas in the environment (for more details, see handout "Flea Control in Cats").
 Modern monthly flea preventives have made it easier and less expensive than ever to prevent fleas from affecting your cat.

 What about allergy shots?